nemesisx00/ocsm/README.md

 ## Inside OCSM

-OCSM is written almost entirely in [Rust](https://www.rust-lang.org/).
-[Dioxus](https://dioxuslabs.com/) is a GUI library used to create the desktop WebView2 window and construct the whole UI in [Rust](https://www.rust-lang.org/), leveraging its benefits on the frontend.
-Rounding things out, the CSS is generated via the [Stylus](https://stylus-lang.com/) CSS preprocessor.
+OCSM is created using [Godot](https://godotengine.org) with scripts written in the C#.

 ## Getting Started